monkey-patches/monkey-react-scripts/README.md

 [source][configurable-react-scripts]
 ## Usage
-- use create-react-app and create your project, [more-detail][create-react-app]
+- use create-react-app and create your project, [more detail][create-react-app]
 ```
 npm install -g create-react-app